ludlovian/teme/README.md

 Tells you whether the teme is a sync-mode or async-mode stream.

-`for ... of` only works with sync mode objects, whilst `for await ... of` works with either.
+`for ... of` only works with sync mode objects, whilst `for await ... of` works with either but is obviosuly slower.

+### .current

+Returns the last `{ value, done }` read into this stream.

 ### .toAsync() => Teme

 Converts a stream into an async one, if it wasn't already.

+### .copy() => Teme

+Creates a copy of this teme.

+Whilst you can run multiple iterators over a teme, this command will ensure that an iterator is created to grab the data from this point on.

 ### .map(fn, ctx) => Teme